amit0365/tornado-nova-zku/Tornado Cash Nova notes.md

 The proof follows the construction of the usual split joint transaction scheme.
 In the case of  Alice sending Bob some money, we need both their UTXO's as inputs.

-After the transaction, These leaves are marked spent in the merkle tree.
+After the transaction, those input leaves are marked spent in the merkle tree.
 This results in two different output UTXO's for Alice and Bob which are inserted into the merkle tree as new leaves.

 For each input a commitment hash is computed using the UTXO.
 Then we check that the commitment is present in the merkle tree.
 However, when the input amount is 0 then we do not check the inclusion.

 This would happen when a user deposits some amount.
-In this case there are no inputs from the user, so contract generates two input UTXO's with zero amount and random numbers in pubkey and blinding.
+In this case there are no inputs from the user, so the contract generates two input UTXO's with zero amount and random numbers in pubkey and blinding.

 Additionally we verify the correct signature by the private key corresponding to the given public key in the UTXO.